Ariana Grande gets bee tattoo

 Ariana Grande has posted a picture of her new bee tattoo, a symbol of Manchester.

-This week the city marked the one year anniversary of the terror attack at the Manchester Arena where 22 people died, shortly after Ariana came off stage.
+This week the city marked one year since the terror attack at the Manchester Arena where 22 people died, shortly after Ariana came off stage.

 To remember the victims, thousands of people have had a bee inked on their body.
 Ariana has followed suit and captioned her post "forever".